romaintrovallet/tutorials/NCS_UART_DFU.md

 This tutorial is made for NCS install.
 It is not compatible with the zephyrproject install.

-If you are interested by the zephyrproject / Vanilla Zephyr version
+If you are interested by the zephyrproject / Vanilla Zephyr version.
 It can be found [here](https://github.com/romaintrovallet/tutorials/blob/master/ZEPHYR_UART_DFU.md)

 With the global requirements, you should add the following: